-A quick and delicious barley salad recipe with zucchini, tomatoes and feta cheese to celebrate the end of summer.
+A quick and delicious summer barley salad recipe with zucchini, tomatoes and feta cheese to celebrate the end of summer.

 If you’re anything like me, you still have a few zucchini on hand even though pumpkin and butternut squash are slowly taking over your thoughts day by day.

 You won’t be disappointed.

 At first, I was going to make this as a side dish for dinner (I made it at lunch time) and then I tasted it once it was all combined and knew there was no way I was going to be able to hold out that long.

 If you’re too impatient to let the barley completely cool before combining everything like me, the cheese will slightly melt making it even more delicious.

 Ulysses had the rest for dinner when he came home that night and it was gone in no more than 6 hours.

 What’s your favorite and/or go-to grain?